 This scheme is supported by Creative Scotland.

 This initiative is led by Creative Scotland, supported by the Scottish Government in response to the Covid-19 pandemic.
 The purpose of this fund is to support organisations such as Glasgow CAN to take ownership of the distribution of funding to meet needs in their sector or locality through empowering freelance youth arts practitioners to deliver activity for the benefit of children and young people.
 In addition, the fund aims to strengthen and broaden organisations’ connections with these practitioners such as our amazing members.

 Glasgow CAN applied to Creative Scotland to be one of the distributing organisations and was successful.
-We can only award grants to freelance members who are members of the PVG scheme and work with children or young people.
-We have a total budget of £20,000 to give out and will distribute grants of £500–£2500 directly to freelance artists/creative practitioners, across all artforms, to deliver artist led youth arts activities.
+We awarded grants to freelance members who are members of the PVG scheme and work with children or young people.
+We had a total budget of £20,000 to give out and distributed grants of £500–£2500 directly to freelance artists/creative practitioners, across all artforms, to deliver artist led youth arts activities.
 By artist led, we mean artists take the key lead in the design and delivery of collaborative projects.